 Keynote Speaking | Q & A | Panel Discussions

-I work both at the atom and bit sides of urban reinvention with top urban development executives, urbantech startup founders and government leaders in North America, Asia, and Europe, including the governments of Shanghai, Tokyo, Toronto, Tianjin, Jakarta, Fuzhou, Vilnius and more.
-I’m honoured to have my work featured in thousands of media publications, including the BBC, Time, National Geographic, CNN, Washington Post, The Creators Project, Al Jazeera, Mashable, Quartz, China Daily, The Guardian, etc.
+My circle of productive engagements often include: city developers, urbantech startups, and governmental leaders, including the municipalities of Shanghai, Tokyo, Toronto, Tianjin, Jakarta, Fuzhou, Vilnius and more.
+Media publications about my projects are everywhere, including the BBC, Time, National Geographic, CNN, Washington Post, The Creators Project, Al Jazeera, Mashable, Quartz, China Daily, The Guardian, etc. (Not to brag 😉 )

 “The divisional concepts of so-called ‘developed or developing cities’ are over-simplistic as they imply that there is a kind of technological end to societal/urban development.
 Digital tech has only scratched the surface for transforming city life, and as we’re already seeing, tech is enabling entire new patterns of urban experiences to become possible.
 This literally means that every city on the planet is in hyper development mode.
 Ironically, it is the so-called ‘developed world’ that has to play major catch-up in urban innovation, because now poorer cities can leap frog ahead of richer ones since they can easily skip the fixed-line tech of the 20th century and move straight to digital tech of the 21st.
 The biggest example being China’s high-speed rail system that makes America’s look ancient…” – JT Singh